CatarinaK1/Machine_Learning_Course/README.md

-# Machine Learning utilizing the kNN algorithm
+# Machine Learning with Python

 This is a collection the assignments completed for the Predictive Analytics with Python 5cr.